reinauer/amiga-romy/README.md

 When assembling, make sure to optimize for height of the adapter as your accelerator might have trouble fitting on the A4000.

-# Logic

-The `logic` directory contains the contents for the GAL.

-# Software

-Look in the `software` directory for a bunch of scripts to create a nice 1MB ROM image for you.

-There's also a small program to create parametrized PLCC plug footprints for KiCAD.

 # Credits